 Rs is the reserves from Resources participating in SCED plus the Reg-Up and RRS from Load Resources and the additional available capacity from Load Resources other than Controllable Load Resources with a validated Real-Time RRS Schedule.
 Rsns is equal to Rs plus the reserves from Resources that are not currently available to SCED but could be available in 30 minutes.

 1) Rs is calculated based on SCED telemetry and solution as:

-Rs = RTOLCAP = RTOLHSL – RTBP + RTCLRCAP + RTNCLRCAP– RTOLNSRS – RTPBPC
+Rs = RTOLCAP = RTOLHSL – RTBP + RTCLRCAP + RTNCLRCAP + RTESRCAP – RTOLNSRS – RTPBPC